 For home-baked bread speedier than my Speedy No-Knead Artisan Bread, I bake Irish Brown Bread.
 A staple bread in Ireland, Irish Brown is different from soda bread for it’s distinctive large crumb texture and wheaty flavor with a touch of molasses.
 There’s no rise time, and it stirs up in about 5 minutes.
-I learned how to bake this authentic version while visiting friends last summer at their B&B in Tullamore, Ireland, between Dublin and the Galway coast.
+I learned how to bake this authentic version while visiting friends a few summers back at their B&B in Tullamore, Ireland, between Dublin and the Galway coast.
 Our Irish friend John adds crunchy sunflower, sesame, poppy and pumpkin seeds.
 It was the best I tasted in Ireland!

 I carefully watched John make the bread and took exact measurements.
 Then I made adjustments to the temperature and bake time since John baked in an Aga Cooker which doesn’t have exact temperatures, only hotter and cooler oven chambers and he baked the bread in both.
 I came up with a compromise in my oven, but the key is to bake until well browned so the center is fully cooked.